ramos-04/gitops-scaling/README.md

       https://argo-cd.readthedocs.io/en/latest/try_argo_cd_locally/

-- Configure Git Credentials in the ArgoCD application by following the steps from the official documentation below.
+- Configure Git access credentials in ArgoCD so that it can synch with Git by following the steps from the official documentation below.

       https://argo-cd.readthedocs.io/en/release-1.8/user-guide/private-repositories/

 - After performing these one-time steps, the containerised applications, namely cors-proxy-server and mock-target-server, will automatically get deployed in the EKS cluster using GitOps(ArgoCD).
-A load balancer in AWS Cloud will also get automatically launched, which will make the cors-proxy-server application accessible from the internet.
+A load balancer in AWS Cloud will also automatically get launched, which will make the cors-proxy-server application accessible from the internet.
 In this way, we have built a CICD framework using a ***pull-based model*** instead of a push-based model, leveraging ***GitOps***.

 ## Load Testing